 The variety, beauty and elegance of the exhibition will be far greater than any former year, owing to increased exertions of members of the committee now in Europe, and to the generous donations of friends of the Cause, both at home and abroad.

 Among the most rare and beautiful of the objects of taste and art, are a selection of fine groups and statuettes in biscuit, and porcelain, with many choice specimens of smaller objects, ornamented with flowers. . .a very great variety of silk-crocheted and beaded ladies’ bags and purses. . ., glove and ribbon boxes, Jewel cases, &c. . ..

 Paisley and Edinburgh shawls, of every variety, and of a beauty and fineness never imported in trade— scarfs of the clan tartans for ladies and gentlemen.
 Every variety of knitted and netted scarfs, neck ties, polkas, cephalias, and opera caps.
 Ladies silk and satin aprons, plain and richly embroidered; children’s dresses, of every variety of material.
 Infants’ cloaks and bonnets, of remarkable beauty.
 Splendid Afghan blanket.
 Every variety of toilette, sofa, carriage and elbow cushions.
 Silk patch work, table, piano and sofa covers. . . .

 An immense cheese, from the Ladies Garrisonian Anti-Slavery Society of Austinburgh, Ohio, may be found at the Refreshment table.

-In 1858, Maria Chapman declared the anti-slavery fair passé and replaced it with the Anti-Slavery Subscription Anniversary.
+In 1858, Maria Chapman declared the anti-slavery fair passé.
+She then replaced it with a fancy soiree she called the Anti-Slavery Subscription Anniversary.
 After President Lincoln issued the Emancipation Proclamation in 1863, Maria Chapman retired from public life.

 She died on July 12, 1885.